Graduate Internship (2 posts)

 We aspire to a Wales where all children and young people have an equal chance to be the best that they can be.

-We’d love to find someone who’s as passionate as us about achieving positive outcomes in the lives of children and young people in Wales and their ability to access their rights.
+We would love to find graduates who are as passionate as we are about achieving positive outcomes in the lives of children and young people in Wales and their ability to access their rights.

 What you’ll be doing

-- Be organised and experienced in working with children and young people, with the ability to project manage forward plans and meet deadlines.
+- Be organised, with the ability to forward plan and meet deadlines

-- Be confident in communication and participation methods with children and young people and be able to do so competently in English and Welsh.
+- Be confident in communicating with people from children and young people to Government Ministers

 We welcome enquiries from everyone and greatly value diversity in our workforce and we would particularly welcome applications from underrepresented groups.
 A large print, braille or audio version of this advert can be obtained on request.